bradleyeckert/LiteForth/doc/utilities.md

 - Key events have different escape codes between Windows and Linux
 - You can't switch between raw and cooked modes with escape sequences.

-`lfcom` accepts escape sequences to switch between raw and cooked modes.
+`lfcom` accepts escape sequences to control the system functions that switch between raw and cooked modes.
-Linux key events are translated to Windows format.
 When in raw mode, mouse and resize events are enabled, so they will send escape sequences.
+Linux key and mouse events are translated to Windows format.